badola/blog/README.md

-## Remember Remember the Rule of Five
+## Remember Remember the C++11
 > A desperate disease requires a dangerous remedy.  - Guy Fawkes

 If you are viewing this on github, better use [github.io](https://badola.github.io/blog/) to view this.

+> Remember, remember!
+> The cppcon starts in November,
+> The metaprogramming, closures and plot;
+> I know of no reason
+> Why the Concepts and Expressions
+> Should ever be forgot!

 ### C++
 C++ is powerful yet obnoxious for beginners.
-I had a hard time to get it to work as per what I find amusing.
+Everyone had a hard time to get it to work as per what they find amusing.
 It dawns too late, with a language like C++, that programming can be fun.
 But for those who are sufferring there with C++, hang in there.
 It will be fun, after 10 years.
 After 10 years, you will have a statically typed language at your disposal with type-safety as your guard.